tjmahr/fitness/README.md

 11/25/2022 - got the cross-rope “get lean” weighted jump rope set

 12/5/2022 - increased my apple move goal from 860 to 940

+01/10/2023 - decreased my apple move goal to 500 because of a family vacation and procedure. started bumping it back up in 02/2023.

+02/20/2023 - started doing intermittent fasting on weekdays. basically, this kept me from eating peanut butter before bed or in the middle of the night.

 ## archived/iced things